 From 6 April 2024, a new overseas transfer allowance (O T A) is introduced.
 A member’s initial O T A is their available L S D B A (£1,073,100 unless the member holds a valid LTA protection).
 Transferring to a Q R O P S will not reduce a member’s L S A and L S D B A.

-Members must have available O T A to transfer their pension benefits to a Q R O P S. From 6 April 2024, each time a member transfers to a Q R O P S, they will use up available O T A. Before paying a transfer to a Q R O P S you must check if any transfers to a Q R O P S have already taken place.
+Members must have available O T A to transfer their pension benefits to a Q R O P S. From 6 April 2024, each time a member transfers to a Q R O P S, they will use up available O T A. A member’s available OTA is reduced by:

+a recognised transfer from a registered pension scheme to a QROPS

+a transfer of UK tax-relieved funds from a relieved relevant non-UK scheme (RNUKS) to a QROPS, where that transfer is not a block transfer, and

+an onward transfer of funds where the original transfer was a block transfer from a relieved RNUKS.

+Before paying a transfer to a Q R O P S you must check if any transfers to a Q R O P S have already taken place.
+Members must inform you of their available OTA within 60 days of making a transfer request.

 Before 6 April 2024, an overseas transfer charge (O T C) occurred if none of the exclusions applied.